abpframework/abp/docs/en/Blog-Posts/2021-05-03-LeptonX/POST.md

 ## Multiple Layouts (Pro Only)

 `LeptonX` is being developed with such an architecture that it will be easy to replace the layout.
-You will be given many options to choose any layout you like.
+You will be given many options to choose any layout you prefer.

 Take a look at the example below: